-Date of issue: May 2024
+Date of issue: May 2025

-Review Date May 2025
+Review Date May 2026

 To be reviewed Headteacher, Staff and Governors

 Authorised by Headteacher and Governors

 The academy has a positive behaviour policy based on praise, encouragement and fostering self-esteem.
 It encourages children to take responsibility for their actions and behaviour.
-We aim to work alongside parents to encourage pupils to achieve their potential.
+We aim to work alongside parents/carers to encourage pupils to achieve their potential.
 We recognise that good behaviour is a requisite if we expect children to achieve personally, socially, academically and spiritually.

-Good behaviour is essential to achieving our mission statement:
+Good behaviour is essential to achieving: